ni/nimble/packages/nimble-components/src/dialog/specs/README.md

     - Included in initial styling pass: Yes
     - Rationale: This is critical for using a dialog
 - Footer buttons
-    - Included in initial styling pass: Yes, but will not support hiding the footer in the initial pass
+    - Included in initial styling pass: Yes, but hiding the footer when it contains no buttons will not be supported
     - Rationale: These buttons are required for interacting with the dialog.
 We will not support hiding the footer entirely because this is not required until we have support for a close button.
     - Additional details:
         - There will be support for left-aligned buttons, centered buttons, and right-aligned buttons